Macil/DCPU-16-Assembler/README.md

-This assembler correctly supports short form labels, and it automatically optimizes jump calls (`SET PC, value`) to shorter instructions if possible.
+This assembler correctly supports short form labels, and it automatically optimizes jump calls (`SET PC, value`) to shorter instructions if possible by default.
 This means that the compiled binaries that this assembler produces are often slightly smaller and run in fewer cycles than binaries produced by other assemblers given the same source assembly.

 This assembler also supports the DAT/DATA, BRK, JMP, RESERVE/.DS, TIMES/DUP, .INCBIN, and .INCLUDE meta-instructions that work on all